The Gran Cavern / Temple Of The Moon In Machu Picchu

 The Temple of the Moon at Machu Picchu was constructed by the Inca civilization, a pre-Columbian society in South America known for their advanced architectural and engineering skills.
 Located in the Sacred Valley of Peru, Machu Picchu served as a royal estate and religious site, featuring impressive stone structures like the Temple of the Moon, built with precision-cut stones fitted together without mortar.
 This temple, dedicated to Inca religious practices, exemplifies their mastery in constructing sacred spaces aligned with astronomical phenomena and the natural landscape

 To reach the Moon Temple, start by entering Machu Picchu and hiking for approximately 20 minutes until you reach the Sacred Rock, where there is a checkpoint.
 Upon presenting your ticket, continue along a path that initially moves along flat terrain, then descends before ascending again.
 Eventually, you’ll reach a point where the trail splits towards Huayna Picchu and the Moon Temple.
-A ranger will verify your ticket and direct you towards the left side leading to the Moon Temple.
-The trail proceeds one-way until you arrive at the Moon Temple.
+A ranger will verify your ticket and direct you towards the left side leading to the Moon Temple – where the trail proceeds one-way until you arrive at the Moon Temple.